paweljakubas/j-data-analysis/chapters/csv.md

 ## Load CSV file to Jd

-We can also ingest CSV file to Jd which is a relational database management system from Jsoftware that is implemented in J.
+We can also ingest CSV file to `Jd` which is a relational database management system from Jsoftware that is implemented in J.
-The Jd advertises itself as a very perfomant solution and has prolific hands-on tutorial (https://www.jsoftware.com/jd_tuts.html)
+The Jd advertises itself as a very perfomant solution and has a prolific hands-on tutorial (https://www.jsoftware.com/jd_tuts.html)
 ```j
    load 'jd'
 !!!
 Jd key: non-commercial use only!